darevski1/homework/DevOps Lab 5 - Linux/homework02/README.md

 ## Exercise 07
-#### Create file cars.txt with a list of 5 brands of cars on separate lines.
+### Create file cars.txt with a list of 5 brands of cars on separate lines.

     $ touch cars.txt
-    $ sudo nano cars.txt
+    $ nano cars.txt